 "The number one thing rental companies can do to minimize their theft risk is to pick up their equipment as soon as possible after it's called off rent," DeMilio says.
 "Leaving it on the jobsite over the weekend is an invitation to thieves."

 Ryan Shepherd, general manager of the National Equipment Register (NER), said one of the reasons why construction equipment is easily stolen is because there's no title or registration associated with it, and as a result, no paper trail to follow ownership.

 Various manufacturers have their own unique identification or product identification number but, overall, there's no conformity within the industry.

 In addition, unlike automobiles, which have their own unique key for starting, construction equipment is typically one key fits all.
 While this makes theft easier on thieves, it isn't likely to change since having an individual key for each machine on a jobsite isn't practical when various operators are hopping on and off equipment all day long.

 Protect your investment

 If your budget allows, consider installing equipment tracking systems (telematics) on high-value equipment.
 In addition to monitoring its location, many telematics systems allow you to establish authorized hours of operation and/or an operating perimeter (geofence) for the machine.
 If the equipment is started up during non-authorized hours or leaves the geofence area, an alert is issued, warning you of the event.
 Some applications will automatically immobilize the equipment to prevent its use.

 Another way to mitigate your risk of equipment theft is by registering your equipment.
 With no other national equipment registration program in place, NER views itself as the DOT/DMV of equipment, Shepherd says.
-“We’ve become the main source for law enforcement when trying to identify construction and agriculture equipment,” he says.
-“Registering equipment helps law enforcement identify equipment after a theft, increasing the odds and speed of recovery.”
+"We've become the main source for law enforcement when trying to identify construction and agriculture equipment," he says.
+"Registering equipment helps law enforcement identify equipment after a theft, significantly increasing the odds and speed of recovery significantly."